-Electrical hazards: Water is used in this laboratory is contained in closed circuit pipes, open channel flow apparatuses.
-Sometimes light oil is used in viscosity and density measurements.
+Electrical hazards: Water used in this laboratory is contained in closed circuit pipes, open channel flow apparatuses.
+Sometimes foodstuffs and other non-toxic materials are used in viscosity and density measurements.
 Ensure that all water sources do not come into contact with electrical outlets or cords.
 Ensure that all electrical cords are maintained away from foot-traffic areas and are not frayed, bent, or have contacts missing.

-Pinch-Point hazards: There is some moving mechanical equipment is utilized in this laboratory.
+Pinch-Point hazards: There is some moving mechanical equipment utilized in this laboratory.
 Direct physical contact with machinery should be avoided while it is operating.
-The only places in this laboratory where possible pinch points could occur is the low speed wind tunnel blades (with have a protective grill to avoid contact) and the pumps for the flow bench circuits and open channel flow device.
-Both have protective covers to avoid contact with any rotating mechanical parts.
+The only places in this laboratory where possible pinch points could occur are the low speed wind tunnel blades (have a protective grill to avoid contact), the pumps for the flow bench circuits and open channel flow device, and the propeller experiment, where the test stand is surrounded by a cage during use.
+All have protective covers to avoid contact with any rotating mechanical parts.